acrolinx/acrolinx-proxy-sample/java/servlet/README.md

-# Acrolinx Single Sign-On Proxy Sample
+# Acrolinx Single Sign-On Proxy Java Servlet Sample

-Demo code for implementing proxy in a single sign-on environment.
+Demo code for implementing proxy in a single sign-on environment in Java.

 ## Prerequisites